jdlph/MIOCSV/README.md

 ### Benchmarks

-We conduct benchmark tests using a [data set](test/csvreader.csv) with 25,921 lines and 12 fields[^4].
+We conduct benchmark tests using a [data set](test/csvreader.csv) with 12 fields and 25,921 lines[^4].
 We time the average of five runs (in milliseconds) for each implementation including reader and DictReader from Python csv module as well.

 Facility | Reader | DictReader | MIOReader | MIODictReader | Python csv.reader | Python csv.DictReader
 :-------:| :-----:| :---------:| :-------: | :-----------: | :---------------: | :-------------------: